 When it comes to editing your videos, you need outstanding video editing software.
 And nothing beats a good video than adding some nice background music.
 Here is where Spotify music matters.
-Spotify playlist will seamlessly fit into your video especially if your option is the Final Cut Pro software.
-Originally designed by Macromedia, this video editing tool has continued to grow into a pro editing giant.
-That’s why you should not miss adding Spotify music to Final Cut Pro for an awesome video finish.
+Spotify music will seamlessly fit into your video, especially if your option is Final Cut Pro.
+Originally designed by Macromedia, Final Cut Pro has continued to grow into a pro editing giant.
+That’s why should not miss adding Spotify music to Final Cut Pro for an awesome video finish.

-- Part 1.
-Can You Add Spotify Music to Final Cut Pro
+Part 1.
+Can You Use Spotify Music in Final Cut Pro?

-This Hi-res sound quality is what drives many users to add music from Spotify to Final Cut Pro.
-But the music from Spotify is not viewable on Final Cut Pro.
+The music from Spotify is not viewable in Final Cut Pro even though you have downloaded Spotify music with a premium subscription.
 And it’s all about the format.
-Well, Spotify is known for its encryption technology that ensures Spotify users listen to its music only from the Spotify app or web player.
-You, therefore, have to first download and convert Spotify music to viewable format to add it to editing software like Final Cut Pro.
+Well, Spotify is known for its encryption technology that ensures users listen to its music only from the Spotify app or the Spotify Web Player.
+You, therefore, have to first download and convert Spotify music to a viewable format, then you can add Spotify music to any video editing software like Final Cut Pro.

 - Download Spotify playlists, songs, and albums with free accounts easily

 - Convert Spotify music to MP3, WAV, FLAC, and other audio formats